-1. In 2002 or 2003, you retired after age 62 or became disabled and your underpayment was due to reasonable cause; or

-2. The underpayment was due to a casualty, disaster, or other unusual circumstance and it would be inequitable to impose the penalty.
+- In 2003 or 2004, you retired after age 62 or became disabled and your underpayment was due to reasonable cause, or - The underpayment was due to a casualty, disaster, or other unusual circumstance and it would be inequitable to impose the penalty.

 To request a waiver, do the following.
-Check box A or B in Part II.

-• If you checked box B, complete Form 2210 through line 16 (line 32 if you use the regular method) without regard to the waiver.
-Write the amount you want waived in parentheses on the dotted line next to line 17 (line 33 for the regular method).
-Subtract this amount from the total penalty you figured without regard to the waiver, and enter the result on line 17 (line 33 for the regular method).

-Attach Form 2210 and a statement to your return explaining the reasons you were unable to meet the estimated tax requirements and the time period for which you are requesting a waiver.

-If you are requesting a waiver due to retirement or disability under 1 above, attach documentation that shows your retirement date (and your age on that date) or the date you became disabled.
+- Check box A or B in Part II. - If you checked box B, complete Form 2210 through line 16 (line 34 if you use the regular method) without regard to the waiver.
+Write the amount you want waived in parentheses on the dotted line next to line 17 (line 35 for the regular method).
+Subtract this amount from the total penalty you figured without regard to the waiver, and enter the result on line 17 (line 35 for the regular method). - Attach Form 2210 and a statement to your return explaining the reasons you were unable to meet the estimated tax requirements and the time period for which you are requesting a waiver. - If you are requesting a waiver due to retirement or disability, attach documentation that shows your retirement date (and your age on that date) or the date you became disabled.

-• If you are requesting a waiver due to a casualty, disaster, or other unusual circumstance under 2 above, attach documentation such as copies of police and insurance company reports.
+If you are requesting a waiver due to a casualty, disaster, or other unusual circumstance, attach documentation such as copies of police and insurance company reports.